Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/create-deployable-app/backend-api.md

     cd Controllers
     ```

-1. Within the `Controllers` directory create a `ChatController.cs` file which exposes a reply method mapped to the `chat` path and the `HTTP POST` method.`:
+1. Within the `Controllers` directory create a `ChatController.cs` file which exposes a reply method mapped to the `chat` path and the `HTTP POST` method.:

     ```csharp
     using Core.Utilities.Models;